wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/elements-of-a-data-service.md

 XML element.
 A query definition does not indicate how the parameters are acquired.
 Instead, it just lists the parameters that are needed, assuming that the parameters will be provided.
-If the query is at a top level (i.e., direct child of \<data\>) then either an operation definition or a resource definition provides the context for the parameters.
-If the query is nested within a \<result\> element, then the parameter names refer to column names of the result table described in the \<result\> element of the XML.
+If the query is at a top level (i.e., direct child of \<data\>), then either an operation definition or a resource definition provides the context for the parameters.
+If the query is nested within a \<result\> element, then the parameter names refer to column names of the result table described by the \<result\> element of the XML.

 The following sample config shows the common attributes of a \<query\>